Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 - Creating a composed model from a collection of existing models.
 - Managing models created in your account.
 - Listing operations or getting a specific model operation created within the last 24 hours.
-- Copying a custom model from one Document Intelligence (previously Form Recognizer) resource to another.
+- Copying a custom model from one Form Recognizer resource to another.
 - Build and manage a custom classification model to classify the documents you process within your application.

 Please note that models can also be built using a graphical user interface such as [Document Intelligence Studio][fr-studio].